yoshinorisano/chatgpt-simple-todo-plugin/README.md

 12. Almost done.
 All you need to do is to register the plugin with ChatGPT.
 Open ChatGPT and then open `Plugin store` and then click `Develop your own plugin`.
 After that, follow the instruction shown in the display.

 13. Voilà!
-ChatGPT now uses our TODO apps.
+ChatGPT now uses our TODO plugin.

-Here is a screen capture.